el-equipo-sin-nombre/Moons-of-Uranus/README.md

 From the mathematical point of view we will consider the problem of n bodies as that of n non-zero, punctual masses, subject to Newton's law of universal attraction.
 From the physical point of view this is an idealised model.

+In this work we are going to model the orbit of some moons of Uranus to analyze their trajectory

 ## Resources
 We provide a list of links from different websites and the information we get from each one.
 - [Windows2Universe](https://www.windows2universe.org/our_solar_system/moons_table.html&lang=sp) from this website we got all the names of the moons we are going to use and the distance between them and the planet.